Get-Your/Get-Your/README.md

         -- Grant this role to admin user to alter default privileges GRANT <privileged_user> TO <admin_user>;

         -- This is so all tables GRANTs apply to new tables as well ALTER DEFAULT PRIVILEGES FOR ROLE <privileged_user> GRANT USAGE ON SCHEMAS TO base_role;
+        ALTER DEFAULT PRIVILEGES FOR ROLE <privileged_user> GRANT SELECT, INSERT, UPDATE, DELETE ON TABLES TO base_role;
+        ALTER DEFAULT PRIVILEGES FOR ROLE <privileged_user> GRANT ALL ON SEQUENCES TO base_role;

+#### Configure Other Databases
+This section should be used for all other databases on the same server (such as the 'analytics' database used for logging).
+It relies on the roles that were created in the [previous section](#configure-the-primary-database).

+Connect to the database to configure and complete the following steps:

+1. Revoke initial access

+        REVOKE ALL ON SCHEMA public FROM public;
+        REVOKE ALL ON ALL TABLES IN SCHEMA public FROM public;
+        REVOKE ALL ON DATABASE <database_name> FROM public;
+        REVOKE ALL ON DATABASE postgres FROM public;

+1. Grant permissions to the (existing) admin user role

+        GRANT ALL ON SCHEMA public TO admin_role;
+        GRANT ALL ON DATABASE <database_name> TO admin_role;
+        GRANT ALL ON ALL TABLES IN SCHEMA public TO admin_role;
+        GRANT ALL ON ALL SEQUENCES IN SCHEMA public TO admin_role;
+        GRANT ALL ON DATABASE postgres TO admin_role;

+1. Grant permissions to the (existing) base user role

+        GRANT CONNECT ON DATABASE <database_name> TO base_role;
+        GRANT USAGE ON SCHEMA public TO base_role;
+        GRANT SELECT, INSERT, UPDATE, DELETE ON ALL TABLES IN SCHEMA public TO base_role;
+        GRANT ALL ON ALL SEQUENCES IN SCHEMA public TO base_role;

+1. Grant permissions to the (existing) privileged user role

+        GRANT CREATE ON SCHEMA public TO privileged_role;

+1. Alter default privileges

+        -- This is so all tables GRANTs apply to new tables as well ALTER DEFAULT PRIVILEGES FOR ROLE <privileged_user> GRANT USAGE ON SCHEMAS TO base_role;